 TK-II V2.7J Firmware PS/2 Keyboard Map

-This newest firmware version works on any of the TK-II hardware, so it too can be considered universal in nature.
-However it does sacrifice some functionality as compared to its predecessor.
-But it makes up for that by adding some very cool new features, and fine tuning other aspects of operation.
+This newest Universal firmware version works on any of the TK-II hardware, with the exception of the 576NUC+.
+Although it does sacrifice dual PS/2 keyboard functionality as a result.
+However it makes up for that by adding some very cool new features, and fine tuning other aspects of operation.

 F-Key EMU Mode Selection

 This new feature allows for two different selectable function key mapping schemes.
-One that maintains the TK-II standard, and the other supporting the DarkAKI alternative used in Lotharek's AKI PS/2 Keyboard interface.
-The AKI F-Key mapping scheme as it pertains to the console and reset key assignments is identical to what's also being used in the Altirra Atari 8-bit Emulator.
+One that maintains the classic TK-II standard, and the other supporting the DarkAKI alternative used in Lotharek's AKI PS/2 Keyboard interface.
+The AKI F-Key mapping scheme as it pertains to the console and reset key assignments is identical to what's also being used in the Altirra Atari 8-bit Emulator (exception: HELP key mapping).
 I refer to this new TK-II feature as F-Key EMU, with EMU really just being a short hand way of saying emulation.
 It can be toggled between F-key emulation modes by using the key press combination CTRL+ALT+E, which is a non-volatile selection that will be restored between power cycles (ALT+E will show you what the present setting is without changing it).

 Does the AKI EMU mode selection eliminate the 1200XL keys?